dseveria/Shikherverma.github.io/_posts/2016-07-09-Week-7-accomplishments.md

 This week, I also prototyped my project, which I will detail in the following post.

 ![](/img/posts/Duana_shape_complete.jpg)

 This is a screen shot of when I finished the first phase of modeling with Grasshopper.
 I generated a group of polysurfaces, which surfaces I worked individually applying the Voronoi pattern using Grasshopper as well.

 ![](/img/posts/Duana_Final_Version.jpg)
-This is a render of my model after applying the Voronoi pattern in each face.
+This is a render of my model after applying the Voronoi pattern on each face.
 Note that the piece is not extruded yet at this point.